nova-framework/docs/helpers/database.md

 }
 ````

 The error mode is set to use exceptions rather than failing silently in the event of an error.
-If there is an error they are recorded into the custom log file located in errorlog.html
+If there is an error they are recorded in app/logs/error.log

 This class has the following methods: